advanced-data-machines/tailwindcss-vue/README.md

 #### *tailwind.config.js*

-> This file is likely to change to base color scheme without the need for custom color names
+> This file is likely to change

 ``` js
 const { colors } = require('tailwindcss/defaultTheme');